 Why Is Geriatric Social Care Important?

 You can’t let these other life areas fall by the wayside while caring for their elderly parent.
-With a geriatric care manager, however, you don’t have to.
+With a GCM, however, you don’t have to.

-Even if you only paid $50 an hour for the services of a geriatric care manager, if they worked with your senior four hours a day, then you’d be charged $200.
-If that manager were to come over five days a week, that’s $1,000 a week and about $4,000 a month.
+Even if you only paid $90 an hour for the services of a GCM, if they worked with your senior four hours a day, then you’d be charged $360.

 Does Medicare Cover Geriatric Care?

-Most adult children and other caretakers who hire a geriatric professional tend to pay for it themselves.
+Most adult children or family caregivers who hire a geriatric professional for the care of older adults tend to pay for it themselves.

 Questions To Ask A Geriatric Care Manager Before Hiring Them